While you more or less expect an elderly person to have issues with their hearing, hearing loss in a child is harder to swallow.

 Baby Auditory Brainstem Response (ABR) Testing

-Babies cannot respond or verbally communicate; an Auditory Brainstem Response (ABR) may be needed to determine their ability to hear.
-An auditory brainstem response (ABR) test is a safe and painless evaluation to see how the brain responds to sound stimulus.
-ABR testing provides health care providers information about possible hearing loss.
-ABR testing is required when a baby fails the newborn hearing screening at the hospital, or if they are too young to do a regular hearing test in a sound booth.
-An ABR is performed by an audiologist that places a small earphone in the child’s ears and places informational electrodes (small sensor stickers) behind the ears and on the forehead.
+ABR testing provides healthcare providers information about possible hearing loss.
+ABR testing is required when a baby fails the newborn hearing screening at the hospital or if they are too young to do a regular hearing test in a sound booth.